Enforce mTLS settings

 Limited Availability

-This feature is only available to select customers.
+This feature is only available to select customers and now it includes some functionality from the Client Certificate Authentication behavior.
 Talk to your account team about eligibility.

 Why you need it

-The Enforce mTLS settings are part of the authorization logic for your delivery configuration ("property").
-They're a way to ensure requests processed by your property are coming from TLS connections set in an mTLS configuration you've applied.
+The Enforce mTLS settings behavior is a part of the authorization logic for your delivery property.
+It ensures requests processed by your property are coming from TLS connections set in an mTLS configuration you've applied.

-The server's certificate, what we refer to as an Akamai edge certificate, and its settings aren't automatically bound to a specific property.
-You can set it up to support requests from multiple edge certificates, each with varying TLS settings to support different use cases:
+The Edge certificate and its settings are bound to one or more of your hostnames, possibly across multiple properties.
+You can set it up a property to support requests from multiple edge certificates, each with varying TLS settings to support different use cases.
+For example:

 -

-An edge certificate with a specific hostname with mTLS.
+An Edge certificate with a specific hostname with mTLS implemented.

 -